I can't wait to hear from you!

 Is parent coaching the same as tutoring?

 While tutoring focuses on delivering personalized reading and spelling instruction, parent coaching helps parents advocate for their child’s literacy needs at school.
-I guide parents through understanding their rights, communicating with the school, and ensuring their child receives appropriate support, which may include an Individualized Education Program (IEP) or a 504 Plan.
+I suggest starting with my video-based online course that will guide parents through understanding their rights and communicating with the school.
+If you have additional questions or keep getting stonewalled at school I also offer 1:1 parent coaching.

 What is your background & Training in the field of education & literacy?